Home › Guides › How to reduce your home loan EMI

 3. Transfer the loan to a cheaper lender (balance transfer)

-If your own bank won't budge, another bank often will.
-A balance transfer moves your outstanding principal to a lender offering a lower rate.
-The maths is the same as a rate reset — 1% lower is roughly ₹3,164 a month and about ₹7.59 lakh over the loan on our example — but weigh the processing and legal fees (typically 0.5%–1% of the balance) and only switch when the interest saved clearly beats the cost.
-A transfer makes the most sense early in the tenure, when most of your EMI is still interest.
+If your own bank won't budge, another bank often will: a balance transfer moves your outstanding principal to a lender offering a lower rate.
+The arithmetic mirrors a rate reset — 1% lower is roughly ₹3,164 a month and about ₹7.59 lakh over the loan on our example — but transfer fees and timing decide whether the switch actually pays.
+The break-even maths, year by year into the tenure, is worked through in is a home loan balance transfer worth it?

 Open the Home Loan EMI Calculator →4.
 Make a part-prepayment and choose "reduce EMI"